Data Ingestion Types: A Comprehensive Guide

 Data Ingestion is a major data handling approach that transfers data from one or more external data sources into an application data store or specialized storage repository.

 In this article, you will learn about Data Ingestion.
-You will also explore the various Data Ingestion types, best practices, frameworks, and parameters.
+You will also explore the various Data Ingestion types.

 Table of Contents